zeromev/zeromev.github.io/explorer.md

 Light (yellow) indicates transactions that would have been included first in a block had it been ordered by time (fair ordered), while dark (black) transactions would have been included last in a block.

-Try clicking between the block order, gas order and fair order buttons to see the impact that different ordering schemes have on a block.
-The fair order button usually seperates attacking transactions from their victim transactions, which would have rendered them ineffective.
+Try clicking between the 'block order', 'gas order' and 'fair order' buttons to see the impact that different ordering schemes have on a block.
+The 'fair order' button usually seperates attacking transactions from their victim transactions, which would have rendered them ineffective.

 See [heatmap walkthrough](#heatmap-2-mins) for more.